VirtualFlyBrain/VFB2/content/en/about/privacy.md

 ### Data Sharing and Disclosure

-We do not sell, rent, or trade your personal information.
-Information collected by Google Analytics may be processed by Google on servers located in the United States.
-Google is committed to complying with the EU-U.S. Privacy Shield framework.
+We do not sell, rent or trade your personal information.

+Analytics data collected by Google Analytics may be processed by Google on servers located in the United States.
+International transfers are covered by the EU-U.S. Data Privacy Framework (Commission Implementing Decision (EU) 2023/1795); Google is [certified under the framework](https://www.dataprivacyframework.gov/list).
+The UK extension to the framework applies for UK-origin data.

 ### Data Retention